mcsee/Software-Design-Articles/Articles/Productivity/My Best Short Productivity Tips/readme.md

 I'm sure there are plenty of productivity pieces of advice around.
 Which one does work for you?

 Please leave me a comment.

-%%[buymeacoffee]